karimelsaidy/Shippex/README.md

 - This app uses the popular Airbnb style guidelines which is enforced by Eslint.
 - It also uses some additional rules from popular eslint configurations (see `.eslintrc.js`). like Don't use default exports.
 [Read this.](https://basarat.gitbook.io/typescript/main-1/defaultisbad) and ...etc
+- here we prefer fonts than images because of perofrmance and simplicity and app bundle and for this we use icoomon to create a custom icons font [icoomoon](https://icomoon.io/app/#/select)
+- for svg if it's a static files and will not be changed frequently we can use here native svg support rather than react-native-svg
+- for component and Dependability I prefer to build everything to reduce dependence on changing libraries and update problems after that, and then use that component in other projects, but depending on the time available for the project, whether this is allowed or not.

 ## Validation before push to git